 - Improved Privacy: The article states that, “tinted windows make it more difficult for people to see into your home, which can add to the feeling of privacy (and security) in your home, without the need to keep your shades drawn at all times“.
 While this is true of some window tint during the day, when it becomes dark outside others will be able to see in.
 That being said, there are specific window films that can be used to give you privacy both day and night.

 - Cut Irritating Glare: Like a quality pair of sun glasses, window film can be used to cut irritating glare.
 The article says it this way, “tinted windows help eliminate glare caused by sunlight.
 As a personal example, I can’t use my home office after 3 p.m. without my blinds down.
 The glare is too intense for me to see my computer screens comfortably.
 Window tint can solve this sort of problem“.

 - Add a Decorative Element: In addition to films that reduce the light transmission, some types of window film come in attractive textures, designs and patterns that can add both decorative and privacy elements to your home.

-We hope that this summary of the article gave you some insight into all the great things these innovative films can do.
-If you would like more information about the home window tint films mentioned in the article, click HERE.
+We hope that this summary of the article gave you some insight into all the great things these innovative home window tint and films can do.
+If you would like more information about the home window tinting films mentioned in the article, click HERE.
 If you have questions about our services, call us at (316) 755-1234 or email us at firstname.lastname@example.org.
 We would be happy to provide a free, no obligation consultation and estimate of implementing a window film solution in your Wichita, Kansas home.